The Robert Noyce Teacher Scholarship Program Track 1

 What is NOYCE?

-The Robert Noyce Teacher Scholarship Program, funded by the National Science Foundation (NSF), provides grants to higher education institutions to recruit and prepare STEM majors interested in becoming teachers.
-The program focuses on increasing the number of K-12 STEM teachers from underrepresented groups interested in working in high-need school districts.
+The Robert Noyce Teacher Scholarship Project, funded by the National Science Foundation (NSF), provides grants to higher education institutions to recruit and prepare talented STEM majors interested to become effective K-12 STEM teachers.
+The program here at Kean focuses on increasing the number of STEM teachers to teach in high schools in high-need school districts here in New Jersey.

 Kean University’s Dorothy Hennings College of Education and George Hennings College of Science, Mathematics, and Technology are excited to partner in the development and execution of this five-year, 1.2 million-dollar grant.
-Kean’s NSF Noyce Program is titled Culturally Responsive Education of STEM Teacher Candidates, or CREST.
+Kean’s Noyce Project focuses on active learning and constructive pedagogy.

-The NSF funding for our project will offer mentorship, support, and scholarships to 28 Kean students during years three and four of their BA programs.
-Participants are recruited from K-12 Biology, Chemistry, Earth Science, and Mathematics education.
-Each year, we recruit a cohort of CREST scholars who are rising juniors and transfer students.
-Applications are due by February 14th from the following majors:
+The NSF funding for our project will offer mentorship, support, and scholarships to students during junior and senior year of their Bachelors degree programs.
+Participants are recruited from B.A.
+Biology, Chemistry, Earth Science, and Mathematics Education.
+Each year, we recruit a cohort of scholars who are rising juniors and transfer students.

-The NOYCE CREST grant at Kean University offers numerous benefits to juniors and seniors majoring in STEM Education degree programs.
-Seniors receive support to prepare for the PRAXIS exam, and scholars who complete the exam prep program earn a $300 stipend.
+The NOYCE grant at Kean University offers numerous benefits to juniors and seniors majoring in STEM Education degree programs.
+Scholars are a apart of the national community of Noyce!
 Participants are mentored by Kean faculty and master teachers from partner high schools and gain access to professional development opportunities, including seminars, annual conferences, and an online resource hub.
-They also engage in classroom observation and student teaching at partner high schools in the Union School District or the Lakewood School District, with job placement opportunities in a “Tomorrow’s Teachers” partner district designated as a high-needs school.
+They also engage in classroom observation and student teaching at partner high schools in the Union School District or the Lakewood School District, with job placement opportunities in a “Tomorrow’s Teachers” partner district designated as a high-needs school district.
 Additionally, the program provides $11,200 per year in scholarship funds during junior and senior years, with the commitment to teach high school for four years in a high-needs school district in New Jersey after graduation.
-Current members of the grant project team include the principal investigator, Laura Lorentzen, Ph.D., Chair of the Biology Department, and Co-principal investigators Louis Beaugris, Ph.D., Chair of the Mathematics Department; Gail Verdi, Ph.D., Chair of Bilingual, TESOL and World Languages Department and from the Kean Ocean Campus Patricia McDermitt, MA.
+Current members of the grant project team include the principal investigator, Laura Lorentzen, Ph.D., Chair of the Biology Department, and Co-principal investigators Louis Beaugris, Ph.D., Chair of the Mathematics Department; Gail Verdi, Ph.D., Chair of Bilingual, TESOL and World Languages Department and from the Kean Ocean Campus, College of Education, Patricia McDermitt, MA.

 Noyce Scholarship Students at Kean University must meet the following criteria for scholarship funding: